Survivor Series (2015): Storylines

-The card consisted of nine matches, including one of the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 After Seth Rollins retained the WWE World Heavyweight Championship at Hell in a Cell, a number one contender was determined the next night on Raw.
 Eight wrestlers that were victorious at Hell in a Cell competed in singles matches, with the winners advancing to a fatal four-way match.
 Roman Reigns emerged victorious and was named the number one contender.
 However, on November 4, Rollins suffered multiple legitimate knee injuries at a live event in Dublin, Ireland; therefore, the title was vacated and a tournament was set up to crown a new champion.
 The tournament began on the November 9 episode of Raw, with the semifinals and the final match scheduled for Survivor Series.
 Since Reigns was already the number one contender, Triple H offered him to pass directly into the finals if he would join The Authority.
 Reigns refused, preferring to go through the tournament.
-On the November 16 episode of Raw, Reigns, Dean Ambrose, Intercontinental Champion Kevin Owens and United States Champion Alberto Del Rio advanced to the semifinals with victories over Cesaro, Dolph Ziggler, Neville and Kalisto respectively, setting up Reigns vs. Del Rio and Ambrose vs. Owens in the semifinals at the event.
+On the November 16 episode of Raw, Reigns, Dean Ambrose, Intercontinental Champion Kevin Owens, and United States Champion Alberto Del Rio advanced to the semifinals with victories over Cesaro, Dolph Ziggler, Neville, and Kalisto respectively, setting up Reigns vs. Del Rio and Ambrose vs. Owens in the semifinals at the event.

-On the November 2 episode of Raw, Paige defeated Becky Lynch, Brie Bella and Sasha Banks in a Fatal 4-Way match to earn a Divas Championship match against Charlotte at Survivor Series.
+On the November 2 episode of Raw, Paige defeated Becky Lynch, Brie Bella, and Sasha Banks in a fatal four-way match to earn a Divas Championship match against Charlotte at Survivor Series.

-At Hell in a Cell, The Wyatt Family attacked The Undertaker after he had lost to Brock Lesnar in a Hell in a Cell match and carried him out of the arena.
+At Hell in a Cell, The Wyatt Family (Bray Wyatt, Luke Harper, Erick Rowan, and Braun Strowman) attacked The Undertaker after he had lost to Brock Lesnar in a Hell in a Cell match and carried him out of the arena.
 The following night on Raw, Undertaker's brother Kane confronted The Wyatt Family but was also overpowered and carried out.
 On the November 9 episode of Raw, The Undertaker and Kane returned and attacked The Wyatt Family.
-On the November 12 episode of SmackDown, Bray Wyatt challenged the brothers to a tag team match at Survivor Series against two handpicked members of The Wyatt Family, which they accepted.
+On the November 12 episode of SmackDown, Wyatt challenged the brothers to a tag team match at Survivor Series against two handpicked members of The Wyatt Family, which they accepted.

 On the October 22 episode of SmackDown, Tyler Breeze made his WWE debut and attacked Dolph Ziggler.
-On the October 29 episode of SmackDown, after Ziggler defeated The Miz, Breeze attacked Ziggler.
+On the October 29 episode, after Ziggler defeated The Miz, Breeze attacked Ziggler.
 On the November 2 episode of Raw, Breeze distracted Ziggler during a match with Kevin Owens, allowing Owens to get the victory.
 On the November 19 episode of SmackDown, after Breeze defeated Zack Ryder, Ziggler attacked Breeze.
 Later in the show, a match between Ziggler and Breeze was scheduled for the event.